My Favorite 27 Things to do in Nairobi – Updated in 2018

 Ocean Basket has cornered the seafood dining experience in Nairobi.
 Expect delicious, modern creations - though many center around some form of fried seafood.

-If you are craving Ethiopian/Eritrean cuisine, this is the place to head for.
-While the food wasn’t exceptional, the outdoor patio is a great spot to spend a Nairobi evening.
+If you are craving Ethiopian/Eritrean cuisine, this is the place to be.

 My 27 Favorite Things to do Nairobi, Kenya - Co-Working